xtr4nge/FruityDC/README.md

 ## Demo: Dynamic Callbacks Implementation - Email 1/2
-Abusing emails for patching and triggering the payload.

-Flow:
 - A new folder is created (inbox/_MOVE).
 - A new rule is created on Outlook.
 (HideMe).
 - Send 1, sets the email with HASH on method GSearch.